Mon 08/08 2:00pm

 The department was established in 1981, and it is one of the first departments in the nation to have an undergraduate program accredited by both the Engineering Accreditation Commission and the Computing Accreditation Commission of ABET.
 At this time, we offer undergraduate degrees in Computer Engineering, Computer Science and Software Engineering, Master’s in Computer Engineering, Computer Science and Software Engineering, and PhD degrees in Computer Engineering and Computer Science.
 Currently we have 36 full-time faculty and over 1500 undergraduate and graduate students.
 Our undergraduate programs Computer Engineering, Computer Science and Software Engineering are ABET accredited.

 The department's graduates work at America's leading companies and governmental agencies and in other sectors.
-UTA's location in the Dallas-Fort Worth metroplex - one of the nation's two most influential technology corridors - and strong relationship with major technology companies such as Raytheon, Lockheed Martin, Nokia, Sabre Holdings and Motorola provide students with outstanding opportunities for internships and jobs.
+UT Arlington's location in the Dallas-Fort Worth metroplex - one of the nation's two most influential technology corridors - and strong relationship with major technology companies such as Lockheed Martin, Nokia, L-3, BNSF, Fidelity, Sabre Holdings, American Airlines, and many others, provides students with outstanding opportunities for internships and jobs.